camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 #### StorageClass

-We recommend using gp3 volumes with Camunda 8 (see [Volume performance](./amazon-eks.md#volume-performance) ).
+We recommend using gp3 volumes with Camunda 8 (see [Volume performance](./amazon-eks.md#volume-performance)).
 It is necessary to create the StorageClass as the default configuration only includes `gp2`.
-For detailed information, please refer to the [AWS documentation](https://aws.amazon.com/ebs/general-purpose/).
+For detailed information, refer to the [AWS documentation](https://aws.amazon.com/ebs/general-purpose/).

-The following steps will create the `gp3` StorageClass:
+The following steps create the `gp3` StorageClass:

 1. Create `gp3` StorageClass.